Wat Plai Laem Koh Samui: Is It Worth Visiting With Kids in 2026?

 👉 Here’s my list of the top Indoor Playgrounds in Koh Samui for rainy days and my 10 favorite family hotels on the island.

-Where to Stay Near Wat Plai Laem in Koh Samui
+Where Should You Stay Near Wat Plai Laem in Koh Samui?

 If you’re planning to visit Wat Plai Laem and explore the island, it’s worth choosing a place to stay that’s comfy, family-friendly, and not too far from the action.
 Here are five great hotels that I’d personally recommend – we’ve stayed at some of them ourselves or had friends rave about them.